-In March 2018, our company implemented ownership requirements for non-management directors under the Mandatory Equity Ownership Policy.
+In April 2018, our Company implemented ownership requirements for non-management directors under the Mandatory Equity Ownership Policy.

-Each non-management director of the Corporation is now required to own Common Shares or DSUs having a value equal to at least three (3) times the annual base cash retainer, to be achieved within five years from the date of inception of the policy, or the date a non-management director is elected or appointed to the Board.
+Each non-management director of the Corporation is required to own Common Shares or DSUs having a value equal to at least three (3) times the annual base cash retainer, to be achieved within five (5) years from the date of inception of the policy, or the date a non-management director is elected or appointed to the Board.
 The value held shall be determined each year, based on the greater of the initial acquisition cost of the Common Shares and/or DSUs and the then market price of the Common Shares on the TSX.
 Options do not count toward the director's equity ownership requirement.
-If the annual base cash retainer is increased, each director is required to achieve the increased minimum equity ownership level within two years of the effective date of such increase.
-Each director shall continue to hold such value throughout his or her tenure as a director and the Common Shares, DSUs or similar share equivalent of the Corporation held to comply with the Equity Ownership Requirement shall not be the object of specific monetization procedures or other hedging procedures to reduce or offset a decrease in the market value of his or her holding, either directly or indirectly.
-Additional details of the policy and of our directors' progress around ownership guidelines are presented below for directors of our company on the Board as at December 31, 2017.
+If the annual base cash retainer is increased, each director is required to achieve the increased minimum equity ownership level within two (2) years of the effective date of such increase.
+Each director shall continue to hold such value throughout his or her tenure as a director and the Common Shares, DSUs or similar share equivalent of the Corporation held to comply with the equity ownership requirement shall not be the object of specific monetization procedures or other hedging procedures to reduce or offset a decrease in the market value of his or her holding, either directly or indirectly.
+Additional details of the policy and of our directors' progress around ownership guidelines are presented on the following page for directors of our Company on the Board as of March 18, 2021.